 How Sexualized Violence Is Used as a Weapon of War

-To instill fear and force people to flee: EarthRights has found that rape is used to spread political terror by the military and to create a pervasive atmosphere of fear that exists even when troops are not committing human rights abuse.
+To instill fear: EarthRights has found that rape is used to spread political terror by the military and to create a pervasive atmosphere of fear that exists even when troops are not committing human rights abuse.
 This has also led to women fleeing their villages due to fear of being raped.

 To degrade religion: The SPDC junta also engages in indiscriminate religious attacks through sexualized violence.
 In 2008, the Karenni National Women’s Organization (KNWO), a community-based organization operating in Thailand assisting refugees and those internally displaced in the Karenni state, reported that women and girls were held captive in a local church and selectively raped by SPDC soldiers in front of others.
 Similarly, the Women’s League of Burma reports that in Karen state in 2004, SPDC troops camping in a Buddhist village monastery sexually harassed six nuns ages 11-14 and attempted to rape others as well.
 The tactic is used to spread omnipresent fear throughout the community and to reiterate that there is no sanctuary for these victims even in the most sacred of places: houses of worship.
 On May 1, a patrol of Burmese troops from two battalions (Light Infantry Battalion 347 and Infantry Battalion 118) arrived at Luk Pi village, Chipwi township, northwest of Pang Wa, and found Ngwa Mi (not her real name), 48, living alone in a church after most of the other villagers had fled.
 About 10 troops beat her with rifle butts, stabbed her with knives, stripped her naked, and gang-raped her over a period of three days in the church, according to the Kachin Women Association–Thailand.